Ultrafast Ultrasound Imaging for 3D Shear Wave Absolute Vibro-Elastography: Introduction

-The rest of this paper organized as follows: Section~\ref{methods} details the imaging setup, parameter selection for the experiments, controlling the transducer motor and synchronizing the imaging sweep with the excitation source.
+In a previous study on 3D S-WAVE published by our group~\cite{zeng2020three}, a matrix array transducer with a Philips ultrasound machine was used to collect sector-based volumetric data with an effective frame rate of 250 Hz and axial displacement measurements over a volume.
+The advantages of this work over the previous work are as follows: \begin{enumerate} \item Integrating a high frame rate imaging approach with the frame rate of 3000 frames/s to the S-WAVE system to improve the overall exam time from 12s to less than 2s. \item Eliminating potential sector artifacts by using plane wave imaging that fires all transducer elements at the same time. \item Using full 3D displacements over the volume which is more accurate compared to the case where only the axial measurement is used over the volume~\cite{hashemi20203d}. \item Utilizing the curl of the 3D displacements to ignore the effect of compressional waves. \end{enumerate} Since the element to channel mapping for our current Philips matrix array is not compatible with the Verasonics ultrasound system, we used a 3D wobbler transducer in this work.
+The rest of this paper is organized as follows: Section~\ref{methods} details the imaging setup, parameter selection for the experiments, controlling the transducer motor and synchronizing the imaging sweep with the excitation source.
 Section~\ref{results} demonstrates the results of the proposed algorithm on phantoms, and \textit{ex vivo} data, and compares the elasticity values with a previous method using MTL-SWEI technique~\cite{deng2016ultrasonic} where plane waves are also utilized.
-The results of the reconstruction {with and without the} curl of displacement field are demonstrated.
+The goal is to investigate the consistency of the elasticity ranges especially in \textit{ex vivo} sample achieved by both methods.
+The results of the reconstruction with and without the curl of displacement field are demonstrated.
 Section~\ref{discussion} discusses some of the limitations in experiments and possible future work.
 Finally, our conclusions are presented in Section~\ref{conclusion}.